tuthan/multi-cloud-agnostic-sample/README.md

 ### **1. GCP**
 - Configure `google` provider in Terraform.
 - Deploy to GKE (Google Kubernetes Engine).
+- Karpenter provider is not yet supported on GKE

 ### **2. Azure**
 - Configure `azurerm` provider in Terraform.